|Home > Fleet Lists Index > Beamish: The Living Museum of the North|

 Gateshead 52 was delivered to Beamish on 7th January 2014 - its ownership having been transferred from the Tramway Museum Society.
 The tram will eventually be restored to operational condition.

-Oporto C65 arrived at Beamish in September 2016 following its ownership change from Crich.
-It is a Coal Transporter and will be restored to operational condition mainly for use on driver experience workings.
+Oporto 65 arrived at Beamish in September 2016 following its ownership change from Crich.
+It is a Coal Transporter and will eventually be mainly used on the driver experience.
+It is currently under attention to prepare it for commisioning and to see what work will be needed to overhaul the tram.

-The livery carried by Beamish 196is inspired by the South Shields colours of blue and primrose yellow.
+The livery carried by Oporto 196 is inspired by the South Shields colours of blue and primrose yellow.
+It is due to be withdrawn in early 2020 requiring overhaul.

 Sheffield 513 is currently on loan at the East Anglia Transport Museum, Carlton Colville, having previously been on loan for 10 years in Blackpool.